-Let’s rewind and take a look at the history of refrigeration, after all, it is one of natures oldest preservatives as our CEO, Bill Keith says.
+Let’s rewind and take a look at the history of refrigeration, after all, it is one of natures oldest preservatives as our Founder, Bill Keith says.

 Refrigeration was invented back in 1748 by William Cullen but was never fully executed or demonstrated.
 It wasn’t until 1844 when a US physician named John Gorrie built a refrigerator, based off of Oliver Evans design, with the sole purpose of producing ice for cooling air for yellow fever patients.
 It wasn’t until later in 1857 that the first ice making machine was invented for food purposes, such as storing meat and brewing by James Harrison.